 Sunbeam Hot Springs

-The history of Sunbeam Hot Springs partially lives on in an historic bathhouse and interpretive site.
+The history of Sunbeam Hot Springs partially lives on in a historic bathhouse and interpretive site.
 Back in 1937 the Civilian Conservation Corps developed these springs for public use, but unfortunately it fell into disrepair during WWII.
 Now, the stone structure serves as a changing room for visitors with nearby information boards describing the ingenuity used in its construction.

 A pit toilet is also located adjacent to the bathhouse.